Otto von Bismarck: Colonies and imperialism

-Bismarck had opposed colonial acquisitions, arguing that the burden of obtaining, maintaining, and defending such possessions would outweigh any potential benefit.
+Bismarck had opposed colonial acquisitions, arguing that the burden of obtaining, maintaining, and defending such possessions would outweigh any potential benefit, frequently stating that he was "no man for colonies".
 He felt that colonies did not pay for themselves, that the German formal bureaucratic system would not work well in the easy-going tropics, and that the diplomatic disputes colonies brought would distract Germany from its central interest, Europe itself.
 As for French designs on Morocco, Chlodwig, Prince of Hohenlohe-Schillingsfürst wrote in his memoirs that Bismarck had told him that Germany "could only be pleased if France took possession of the country" since "she would then be very occupied" and distracted from the loss of Alsace-Lorraine.
 However, in 1883–1884 he suddenly reversed himself and overnight built a colonial empire in Africa and the South Pacific.
 The Berlin Conference of 1884–1885 organised by Bismarck can be seen as the formalisation of the Scramble for Africa.

 Historians have debated the exact motive behind Bismarck's sudden and short-lived move.
 He was aware that public opinion had started to demand colonies for reasons of German prestige.
 He also wanted to undercut the anti-colonial liberals who were sponsored by the Crown Prince, who—given Wilhelm I's old age—might soon become emperor and remove Bismarck.
 Bismarck was influenced by Hamburg merchants and traders, his neighbours at Friedrichsruh.
 The establishment of the German colonial empire proceeded smoothly, starting with German New Guinea in 1884.